Step 1: Measure Your Cut Out Space

-To securely mount a Dometic CRX 12V upright fridge there are pilot holes inside the fridge designed to be screwed threw, thus mounting the fridge internally to your cabinetry.
+The Dometic NRX range has one flush mount frame available.
+To securely mount a Dometic NRX12V upright fridge there are pilot holes inside the fridge designed to be screwed through, thus mounting the fridge internally to your cabinetry.

 There are some upright fridges on the market that come standard with a frame or mounting such as the Bushman DC range.
 These frames offer structural support and are screwed into from the outside of the fridge cabinet.

 The condenser on compressor fridges work best when they are cool/not too hot.
 Air needs to flow through the condenser and away / out some sort of vent.

 Excessive heat will lead to inefficiency and extra workload on the refrigerator, potentially shortening the life of the refrigerator and the batteries (when running on dc power).

 Generally speaking, 12V uprightfridges under 100L will require one vent behind and at the top of the fridge.

 Step 4: Electrical